-An SSH key pair is a pair of keys generated through an encryption algorithm: one key is made public, known as the public key, and the other is kept private, known as the private key.
+An SSH key pair is a pair of keys generated through an encryption algorithm: one key is intentionally available, known as the public key, and the other key is kept confidential, known as the private key.

-If you have placed the public key in a Linux instance, you can use the private key to log on to the instance via SSH commands or related tools locally or in another instance without the need to enter a password.
+If you have placed the public key in a Linux instance, you can use the private key to log on to the instance through using SSH commands or related tools from local computer or another instance, without the need to enter a password.